LinkedInLearning/running-jenkins-on-aws-3978678/ch4_deploy_code_to_aws_lambda/04_01_initialize_the_deployment_target_in_AWS_Lambda/README.md

-# 04_01 Plan the Deployment Target in AWS Lambda
+# 04_01 Initialize the deployment target in AWS Lambda

 <!-- FooterStart -->
 ---